A Language-Agnostic Hierarchical LoRA-MoE Architecture for CTC-based Multilingual ASR: mHuBERT-CTC with Hierarchical LoRA-MoE Architecture

 \subsection{Inference strategy}

 During inference, the proposed mHuBERT-CTC-HLoRA framework performs \emph{single-pass language-agnostic decoding} via an \emph{LID-posterior-driven LoRA routing mechanism}.
 Given an input utterance, the shared LoRA modules in the lower Transformer layers are first applied to extract language-invariant representations.
 Based on the intermediate outputs, an integrated LID classifier predicts a posterior distribution over the target languages.
-This LID posterior is then directly used to route and activate the corresponding language-specific LoRA expert in the upper Transformer layers and the CTC head within the same forward pass, producing the final transcription.
+This LID posterior is then directly used for hard argmax routing to activate the corresponding language-specific LoRA expert in the upper Transformer layers and the CTC head within the same forward pass, producing the final transcription.

 Unlike the two-stage inference baseline described in Section~\ref{sec:twostagelora}, which relies on a separate encoder pass and external LID decision, the proposed approach jointly performs language identification and ASR in a unified, end-to-end manner.
-By leveraging LID posteriors estimated from intermediate shared representations, HLoRA eliminates the need for prior LID information, avoids error propagation across stages, and significantly reduces inference latency.
+By leveraging LID posteriors estimated from intermediate shared representations, HLoRA eliminates the need for prior LID information, alleviates error propagation across stages, and significantly reduces inference latency.
 As a result, the proposed inference strategy enables efficient, low-latency, and truly language-agnostic multilingual ASR.